Mayflower had placed a quick call to her friend, Captain Comet, who replied with equal dispatch.

 Meanwhile, Rachel Green woke up and ran a hand through her long brown hair.

 “Cor!
-Debbie had to be playing along with the rotters.
+Debbi had to be playing along with the rotters.
 Still, she clocked me.
 Plus, she nearly sliced Abraham open.
 I hope that looked worse than it was.
 Where’d Zond send them, anyway?
-She glanced down at the device Comet had given her, with which she had tracked Lady Lunar.
+She glanced down at the device Captain Comet had given her, with which she had tracked Lady Lunar.
 “Broken in the fight.
 Now what do I do?” she said.